courteccles/database-design/README.md

 ### Strategies
 > "All classes in separate tables" >> this means separating "like" data in their own tables.
 It's better to have many smaller tables that can be queried through their relationships rather than have all "unlike", but related, data in the same table.
 > junction tables to describe relationships

-## Progression of nastiness
-1. one row with tons of columns
-2. many rows with repeat data
-3. Properly formatted db with multiple rows

-1. Student/Class/Teachers
-1. 1-M: k-6 class/students,
-1. Scale it up bad examples - Classes and students in high school
-1. Scale it up again: M-M: Teacher_classes_role - college example
-1. students-grades-/-assignments-classes

 ## Expanding Out Database